GyverLibs/EncButton/README_EN.md

   - `Encoder`,` Encodert` - Encoder class, *inherits virtencoder *
   - `ENCBUTTON`,` ENCBUTTONT` - ENCODER class with a button, *inherits VirtenCbutton, Virtbutton, Virtencoder *

-Thus, to study all the available functions of a particular library, you need to watch not only it, but also what it inherits.For example, the button processing using `Button` must be opened below the description of` button` and `virtbutton`.
+Thus, to study all the available functions of a particular library, you need to watch not only it, but also what it inherits.For example, to process the button using `Button`, you need to open below the description of` button` and `virtbutton`.

 > * Virtual * - without specifying a PIN of the microcontroller, works directly with the transmitted value, for example, for a survey of the enemies buttons through pain extensors and shift registers.